33themes/ttt-devices/readme.txt

 }
 add_action('wp_enqueue_scripts', 'heavyanimation_script');
 `
-This means that js only load in desktop devices, easy :)
+This means that js only loads in desktop devices, easy :)

-== Installation ==
+## Installation

 This section describes how to install the plugin and get it working.

-e.g.

 1. Upload `ttt-devices` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-= How the plugin detected devices? =
+** How does the plugin detecte devices?

 We use the user agent of the browser client.

-= Use some standar library? =
+** Does the plugin use some standar library?

 Yes, we use the sources from http://www.mobileesp.com

-For better performance with server cache systems like varnish the plugin detect the browser using Javascript.
+For better performance with server cache systems like varnish the plugin detects the browser using Javascript.
 The idea came from this threat: http://stackoverflow.com/a/2401861